gmgeo/osmic/tools/export.md

 * [shields.yaml](https://github.com/nebulon42/osmic/blob/master/tools/shields.yaml) exports icons with shields.
 * [sprites.yaml](https://github.com/nebulon42/osmic/blob/master/tools/sprites.yaml) exports the icons in a sprite like [this one](https://github.com/nebulon42/osmic/blob/master/icons@2x.png).

 Such a configuration file must be supplied to the script as parameter e.g. execute `./tools/export.py tools/shields.yaml` in the main folder of Osmic.
+Additionally a basedir parameter can be specified with `--basedir`.
+Execute `export.py -h` for details.

 The configuration file follows a simple organisational pattern for maximum versatility: all global icon parameters can be overridden by parameters specific to a certain icon id (except for sprites where only the colour can be changed).
 This is e.g. how re-colouring of icons works.
 An example of this pattern can be found in [osm-carto-png.yaml](https://github.com/nebulon42/osmic/blob/master/tools/osm-carto-png.yaml) where the global fill colour of `#734a08` is changed for the icon id `peak` to `#d08f55`.

 In the following all possible parameters are listed.
 All of them are optional.

-* `basedir` - specify the working directory, if not specified it defaults to the current working directory, relative and absulte paths are allowed, relative paths are evaluated against the current working directory
+* `basedir` - specify the working directory, if not specified it defaults to the current working directory, relative and absolute paths are allowed, relative paths are evaluated against the current working directory

 * `input` - specify the input base directory, if not specified it defaults to the current working directory, can be either an absolute or relative path